In This Article

 Alcohol Withdrawal Syndrome (AWS)

 Alcohol withdrawal syndrome (AWS) is the medical term for the symptoms that occur when a heavy drinker stops drinking.

 Withdrawal symptoms develop when alcohol intake is suddenly stopped or reduced.
 Symptoms are both physical and emotional and can be severe.

 Symptoms can be severe in the first few hours of withdrawal.
 They gradually become milder in the days and weeks that follow.

 Symptoms might include any combination of the following:

 Delirium tremens (DT) might be a symptom in severe cases.
 DTs usually start 48 to 72 hours after a person’s last drink.
-Its symptoms include:

 Symptoms of alcohol withdrawal tend to peak about 24 to 72 hours after a person’s last drink.
 Typically, symptoms fade and are gone within a week.

 Generalized tonic-clonic (formerly known as Grand Mal) seizures are the most dangerous component of alcohol withdrawal syndrome.